fjmolinas/riot-ryot/template/README.md

 ## [boards](boards)

 - [`Makefile`](boards/Makefile): fake application to call make.
-Allows using recipes like `list-boards` and collects firmware's to flash when `TRIBE_CI` is set see [README.md](local/README.md)
+Allows using recipes like `list-boards` and collects firmware's to flash when `RYOT_CI` is set see [README.md](local/README.md)

-  It can possible use a different branch for flashing if non merged flasher fixes are needed.
+  It can be possible use a different branch for flashing if non merged flasher fixes are needed.